Anticyclotomic p-adic l-functions and the exceptional zero phenomenon: Introduction

 A first approach to understand this exceptional zero phenomenon is to compute the derivatives of the corresponding $p$-adic $L$-functions or, analogously in terms of Iwasawa algebras, their classes in the respective $\C_p$-vector spaces $\cI^r/\cI^{r+1}$.
 Many authors have contributed to this research line: \begin{itemize} \item In the cyclotomic setting, the order of vanishing of $L_p(A,s)$ at $s=0$ is at least $m$, the number of places above $p$ where $A$ has split multiplicative reduction \cite{Spiess}.
 Moreover, a formula that expresses $\frac{d^m}{ds^m}L_p(A,s)\mid_{s=0}$ as a product of $L(A,1)$ with what are known as (geometric) $\cL$-invariants $\cL_\cP(A)$ ($\cP\mid p$ is a prime of split multiplicative reduction) was conjectured by Hida.
 This formula was established by Greenberg and Stevens in \cite{G-S} for $F=\Q$, by Mok in \cite{Mok} for arbitrary totally real fields and $m=1$, and finally by Spie{\ss} in \cite{Spiess} for arbitrary $m$ and $F$ under some mild assumptions.
 In fact, Spie{\ss} proves an analogous formula with the $\cL$-invariants $\cL_\cP(A)$ replaced by certain automorphic $\cL$-invariants $\cL_\cP(\pi)$, where $\pi$ is the automorphic cuspform attached to $A$.

-\item In the definite anticyclotomic setting, there have only been results for $F=\Q$ so far.
-Assuming that the quadratic extension $E/\Q$ splits at $p$, Bertolini and Darmon proved in \cite{B-D1} a similar formula for the image of $L^I_p(A,E)$ in $\cI/\cI^2\simeq\C_p$ in terms of $L(A/E,1)$ and the same $\cL$-invariant $\cL_p(A)$ that appeared in the cyclotomic setting.
-If $p$ is inert in $E$, Bertolini and Darmon proved in \cite{B-D3} an analogous formula involving the $p$-adic logarithm of a Heegner point (see also \cite{B-D4}).
-The case $E/\Q$ ramified at $p$ is still an open problem even for $F=\Q$.
+\item In the definite anticyclotomic setting, there have only been results for $F=\Q$, prior to the writing of this paper.
+Assuming that the quadratic extension $K/\Q$ splits at $p$, Bertolini and Darmon proved in \cite{B-D1} a similar formula for the image of $L^{\df}_p(A/K)$ in $\cI/\cI^2\simeq\C_p$ in terms of $L(A/K,1)$ and the same $\cL$-invariant $\cL_p(A)$ that appeared in the cyclotomic setting.
+If $p$ is inert in $K$, Bertolini and Darmon proved in \cite{B-D3} an analogous formula involving the $p$-adic logarithm of a Heegner point (see also \cite{B-D4}).
+The case $K/\Q$ ramified at $p$ is still an open problem even for $F=\Q$.
+During the development of this paper, L. Gehrmann and F. Bergunde in \cite{B-G} and \cite{lennart-felix} have obtained similar results in the definite setting for general $F$ and arbitrary quadratic extension $K/F$ using Stickelberger elements.
+See also \cite{Hung1} for a similar work in this setting.

-\item In the indefinite anticyclotomic setting, the only results to date were for the case $F=\Q$ and $p$ inert at $E$.
-Bertolini and Darmon proved in \cite{B-D2} that the image of $L^{II}_p(A,E)$ in $\cI/\cI^2\simeq\C_p$ can be expressed in terms of the critical value $L(A/E,1)$ (see also \cite{B-D4}).
-The cases $E/\Q$ split or ramified at $p$ have never been considered previously. \end{itemize}
+\item In the indefinite anticyclotomic setting, there are only results for the case $F=\Q$.
+Bertolini and Darmon proved in \cite{B-D2} that the image of $L^{\ind}_p(A/K)$ in $\cI/\cI^2\simeq\C_p$ can be expressed in terms of the critical value $L(A/K,1)$ (see also \cite{B-D4}).
+If $K/\Q$ splits, Castell\`a recently proved in \cite{Cas} a formula for the derivative of $L^{\ind}_p(A/K)$ in terms of the logarithm of a Heegner point and the $\cL$-invariant $\cL_p(A)$.
+The case $K/\Q$ ramified at $p$ has never been considered. \end{itemize}

-The main result of this paper (Theorem \ref{main-Res}) establishes a formula for the classes of the $p$-adic $L$-functions $L^I_\cP(A,E)$ and $L^{II}_\cP(A,E)$ in $\cI/\cI^2$, assuming that $\cP$ splits in $E$.
-We remark that these results are valid for arbitrary totally real fields and, in turn, resolve the indefinite anticyclotomic case for $F=\Q$.